TricksterGuy/TricksterGuy.github.io/_posts/2019-4-16-tilemap-editor.md

 {% include image.html
             img="/images/projects/tilemap-editor.png"
-            title="Map with Background"
+            alt="Map with Background"
             caption="Map with 2 layers and an autoscrolling background" %}

 {% include image.html
             img="/images/projects/tilemap-editor-2.png"
-            title="Map with Background Layer Rotated"
+            alt="Map with Background Layer Rotated"
             caption="Map with 3 layers (one of them rotated) and an autoscrolling background" %}

 ## Features